WorkinginLogic/workinginlogic.github.io/README.md

 ## About Me

-I'm passionate about expressing myself through various mediums, from visual art to writing code and composing music.
+I'm passionate about expressing myself through various mediums, from composing music and visual art to writing code.
 With a background in all of these, I bring a unique blend of creativity and technical expertise to my projects.

 ## Music